Eo-dmc/module_structure/README.md

 ## Installation

 You can install the TensorCalculator module using pip.
 It requires PyTorch to be installed, so make sure you have PyTorch installed in your Python environment.
+Make sure to activate first your environment that includes the requirements.

 ```bash
 pip install -U git+https://github.com/Eo-dmc/module_structure.git@v1.0